 Common understanding and vision are key when it comes to addressing transitions.
-Without them, every person and ministry splinter into a buckshot of their own ideas and objectives.
-To have that common understanding gives everyone a defined starting point and the vision gives direction.
+Without these, every person and ministry splinters off into their own ideas and objectives.
+Having that common understanding gives everyone a defined starting point and the vision gives direction to everyone.

-This begins with a shared definition of discipleship.
-Discipleship is a word regularly used in our Christian lexicon but it has ambiguous connotations.
+Common understanding and unified vision begin with a shared definition of discipleship.
+Discipleship is a word regularly used in our Christian lexicon, but it has ambiguous connotations.

-- What is a disciple? - What elements are core to the disciple-making process in children and youth? - What are characteristics that they demonstrate after coming through your next generation ministries?
+- What is a disciple? - What elements are core to the disciple-making process in children and youth? - What are characteristics that young people demonstrate after coming through your next generation ministries?

 As a local church body, there must be consensus of what the discipleship process (or disciple-making experience) looks like.
 This isn't just a one-sentence definition, but instead a clear, concrete understanding of where the disciple-making process takes a person.
-It must include markers that serve as signposts after each stage (e.g., at ages 5, 11, 13, 17, 20 and 25) to ensure intentional bridging through life stages.
+It must include markers that serve as signposts after each stage (e.g. at ages 5, 11, 13, 17, 20 and 25) to ensure intentional bridging through life stages.
 Some people define it through a discipleship matrix.